textpattern/textpattern.github.io/administration/preferences-panel.md

 ### Send Last-Modified header?

-When set, Textpattern will read a visitor’s HTTP `If-Modified-Since` header (if one exists) and compare it to the last site update.
-If nothing has changed since the visitor last loaded the page (i.e. if the timestamp the browser sends is the same as the last site update), then a header is sent back instructing the visitor’s browser to use its cached version of the page.
+When set, Textpattern will read a visitor's HTTP `If-Modified-Since` header (if one exists) and compare it to the last site update.
+If nothing has changed since the visitor last loaded the page (i.e. if the timestamp the browser sends is the same as the last site update), then a header is sent back instructing the visitor's browser to use its cached version of the page.

 This can reduce bandwidth consumption, page load times, and web server load.